 Highlights from our Group Companies

-IGM Financial's operating companies, IG Wealth Management, Mackenzie Investments and Investment Planning Counsel have all formalized their commitments through Responsible Investment Policies, which outline the approach taken to integrate ESG criteria in investment analysis and decision-making processes, and to enable active ownership through engagement and proxy voting.
+IGM Financial's operating companies, IG Wealth Management, Mackenzie Investments and Investment Planning Counsel, have all formalized their commitments through Responsible Investment Policies, which outline the approach taken to integrate ESG criteria in investment analysis and decision-making processes, and to enable active ownership through engagement and proxy voting.
 In March 2021, Groupe Bruxelles Lambert (GBL) also formalized its commitment to incorporate ESG considerations into the way it conducts business, including in its investment activities, through the adoption of its ESG Policy.

 ESG aspects are embedded at all stages of GBL’s investment process, including the assessment of investment opportunities and the due diligence phase, and of the monitoring carried out on participations of the portfolios.
 As part of its engaged ownership approach with the companies in which it invests, GBL ensures through direct engagement with the companies’ governance bodies that they are managed in a manner consistent with its responsible management philosophy, including its Code of Conduct and ESG Policy.
-All of GBL’s employees involved in the investment process and portfolio monitoring participated in the annual ESG awareness training in 2020 to ensure proper integration of its ESG strategy.
+All of GBL’s employees involved in the investment process and portfolio monitoring participated in an annual ESG awareness training in 2020 to ensure proper integration of its ESG strategy.